 Roger Williams Memorial Scholarship.

-The Roger Williams Memorial Scholarship is awarded to applicants who have a real interest in Law Enforcement/Public Safety (police/fire).
-Two $1,500 scholarships have been established through The Marina Foundation and are awarded annually to qualified seniors attending Marina High School, and is based on verification of school enrollment.
+The Roger Williams Memorial Scholarship currently awards two scholarships to qualified seniors at Marina High School seeking a career as a Registered Nurse.
+Each $1,500 scholarship is awarded annually, and is based on verification of school enrollment.
 Community Service is given extra consideration in awarding these scholarships.

 - Student must have a minimum 2.8 grade point average (GPA).